How To Coast In A Manual Car? The Easiest Methods

 - What are the consequences of pressing brake and clutch at the same time?

-Some people have a misconception that if you would stay in neutral with clutch out, it will consume more fuel.
+Some people have a misconception that if you stay neutral with the clutch out, it will consume more fuel.
 Factually, it’s not true!
 It doesn’t matter whether the gears are in or the car is in neutral, the engine is disconnected from the wheel.
 Hence, no brakes will work.
-Being in this stage isn’t the indication of increased fuel consumption.
-However, it’s true that a small amount of fuel is devoured, but it’s not even counted.
-However, coasting the clutch out in neutral is beneficial in throw out bearing.
+Being in this stage isn’t an indication of increased fuel consumption.
+However, a small amount of fuel is indeed devoured, but it’s not even counted.
+However, coasting the clutch out in neutral is beneficial in throw-out bearing.

 Wrapping Up